College of the North Atlantic

 Online Synchronous: Delivered fully online with live, scheduled videoconference classes.
 The instructor and the students in the course engage with the course content and each other at the same time, from different locations.

-Graduates of this program will be equipped with the technical and theoretical skills required to work as Rehabilitation Assistants in hospitals, health centers, community organizations, rehabilitation facilities, and long-term care facilities.
-Rehabilitation Assistants work under the supervision of Occupational Therapists and/or Physiotherapists.
+As a graduate of this program, you will be equipped with the technical knowledge and practical skills required to work as Rehabilitation Assistants in hospitals, health centres, community organizations, rehabilitation facilities and long-term care facilities.
+You will have the opportunity to work with patients to advance their independence and function –playing a meaningful role in their healing journey.

 Upon successful completion of the Rehabilitation Assistant (OTA/PTA) program, graduates will be able to: